Lighting as a service: Pros

 Since no upfront investment has to be done, the subscription to LaaS offers comes with less engagement of personal resources.
 This subsequently has a positive impact on the reduction of risks and costs for the end user.
 Furthermore, modern lighting technology solutions, such as intelligent LED light systems or daylight and shading technology, used by LaaS vendors result in a lower energy consumption, thus lower energy costs as well as the reduction of carbon emissions and a healthier lighting in general.
 The light supplier as an expert in the light industry remains accountable for monitoring and maintaining the lighting systems (including replacements), upholding new legal requirements and also deals with recycling issues.

 Cons

 The subscription to LaaS offerings does not involve the acquisition of the lighting product itself and makes the provider retain the ownership.
 Throughout the duration of the contract the client is bound to its provider which, depending upon the contract arrangement and funding model, can be set up to long durations.

 Market

 Development

-The global lighting as a service market is growing rapidly, welcoming more and more lighting companies, IT integrators and facility management service providers trying to capture the new market by the means of refining their business models to "as a service" offerings, but also through mergers, collaborations and partnerships.
+The global lighting as a service market is growing rapidly, welcoming more and more lighting companies, IT integrators and facility management service providers trying to capture the new market by means of refining their business models to "as a service" offerings, as well as through mergers, collaborations and partnerships.
 In the face of the current global situation, smart building technology vendors are currently launching lighting propositions to improve the infection control of buildings in order to kill bacteria and viruses from surfaces with safe lighting rays such as ultraviolet light.